-County: The County is responsible for capital inspections and, maintenance, repairs and replacementof matters related to legislated and safetycritical major capital repair or replacement matters.

-structural integrity, health and safety and other legislated matters.-This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges, etc.
+County: The County is responsible for inspections and maintenance related to legislated and safety-critical major capital repair or replacement matters.
+This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges, etc.

-The County is also 100% responsible for the replacement of amenities considered core to service delivery within that field, park or trail such as back-stops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.
+The County is also 100% responsible for the replacement of amenities considered core to service delivery within that field, park or trail such as backstops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.